image-charts/documentation/docs/reference/data-format.md

 chd=t:val,val,val|val,val,val...
 ```

 **<data>** Each series is one or more comma-separated values.
 Separate multiple series using a pipe character (`|`).
 Values are floating point numbers from 0—100, inclusive.
-Values less than zero, or the underscore character ( _ ) are considered null values.
+Values less than zero, empty values or the underscore character ( _ ) are considered `null` values.
 Values above 100 are truncated to 100.

 #### Example